 The calculation of stamp duty will also depend on the type of property or property interest being transferred or created.
 For more information on the types of property that exist in Jersey, please refer to our Practical guide to property ownership in Jersey.

-Stamp duty on freehold/ flying freehold purchases
+Stamp duty on freehold/ lying freehold purchases

 Stamp duty liability is calculated on:

-• the purchase price of the property where full market price is being paid; or
+- the purchase price of the property (where full market price is being paid); or

-• the market value of the property where the property is being transferred as a gift, at less than market value or for something that does not have a monetary value.
+- the market value of the property (where the property is being transferred as a gift, at less than market value or for something that does not have a monetary value).

 The rates of stamp duty payable on commercial and residential property vary slightly.

-Our stamp duty calculator will give you an estimate of the stamp duty payable on the relevant transaction.
-However, given the concessions that are available from the Judicial Greffier on a discretionary basis, we recommend that you contact us for a tailored estimate at the outset of a transaction.
+Given the concessions that are available from the Judicial Greffier on a discretionary basis, we recommend that you contact us for a tailored estimate at the outset of a transaction.

 Stamp duty in leasehold transactions